-At June 30, 2017, the Agency reported a liability of \$15,549,000 for its proportionate share of MSRS' net pension liability.
-The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Agency's proportion of the net pension liability was based on the Agency's contributions received by MSRS during the measurement period July 1, 2015, through June 30, 2016, relative to the total employer contributions received from all of MSRS's participating employers.
-At June 30, 2016, the Agency's proportion was .16806 percent.
+At June 30, 2019, the Agency reported a liability of \$1,771,000 for its proportionate share of MSRS' net pension liability.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Agency's proportion of the net pension liability was based on the Agency's contributions received by MSRS during the measurement period July 1, 2017, through June 30, 2018, relative to the total employer contributions received from all of MSRS's participating employers.
+At June 30, 2018, the Agency's proportion was .16974 percent, which was a decrease of .00916 percent from its proportion measured as of June 30, 2017.